dtdi/paper-swipe/README.md

 # Structured Literature Review App

-This is a web application built using Vue.js that enables users to classify and label input data obtained from an API.
-The app is designed to provide support for structured literature reviews.
+This tool is designed to facilitate the rapid classification of a list of items based on predetermined criteria - similar to swiping in Tinder or using simple key inputs on a PC.
+The tool doesn't find new papers but aids in swiftly sorting through existing ones.

+During one project, I used it to classify around 10,000 entries.
+The tool operates as a website, so it can be used from anywhere (I've found myself classifying entries while waiting in line at the bakery).

 ### Like this?
-Have a look at:
+Also have a look at:

 [<img src="https://dtdi.de/ads/paper-swipe.png" width="419px" />](https://dtdi.de/i.php?repo=paper-swipe)